ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

   id: '2'
 }) }}

-## Bulk file upload
+## Multiple files at the same time

 <img src="/public/images/patterns/upload-file-bulk.png">

-### When to use the bulk file upload pattern
+### When to use this

+Before using this pattern, you should try letting users upload multiple files, one at a time.
+See guidance above for this.

-The bulk file upload patterns lets users upload files quickly which can be better for frequently used interfaces like case working systems.
+If research shows it's not working fast enough, use this pattern to let users upload multiple files at the same time.
+This can be useful in repeat-use services like case working systems.

-### When not to use the bulk file upload pattern
+### When not to use this

-Do not use this pattern for citizen facing services or users with low digital literacy.
-You should use the stepped single file (or multi-file) upload pattern in these cases.
+Don't use this pattern if your users have low digital literacy.
+Let users upload multiple files, one at a time instead.

-### How the bulk file upload pattern works
+### How it works

-The bulk file upload pattern works by letting users select multiple files at a time—either with the native file picker or by dragging and dropping them onto the dropzone.
+This pattern works by letting users select multiple files at a time—either with the native file picker or by dragging and dropping them onto the dropzone.

-Once files are selected or dropped, files are uploaded immediately using AJAX.
+Once files are added, they're uploaded immediately using AJAX.
 For each dropped file, upload progress is shown in real time underneath the dropzone.

 Once the files are uploaded, they're either marked as successfully uploaded or unsuccessfully uploaded (as an error).
 No error summary is shown at the top of the page.
-Error are associated to the file input using the `aria-describedby` attribute.
+Errors are associated to the file input using the `aria-describedby` attribute.

 You can use this pattern on its own or as part of a larger form with multiple questions.